 The breast ducts transport milk from the lobules out to the

 nipple.
 The milk exits the ducts from the breast at the nipple.

 Picture of the anatomy of the breast

-How are human breasts different from those
+How are human breasts different from those of other primates?

 Human breasts function somewhat differently than those

 of other primates.
 In other primates, the breasts grow only when the female is

 producing milk (lactating).
 When the non-human primate female has weaned her

 young, her breasts flatten back down.
 In humans, the breasts develop at

 adolescence usually well before any